maxiwell/LinuxConfig/README.md

 LinuxConfig
 ===========

-Configurations

-/etc dont include in "collect" and "distribute" script.
+* /etc is not in "collect" and "distribute" script.

+* Package.list
+    - Created with: dpkg --get-selections > Package.list
+    - Recover with: sudo  dpkg --set-selections < Package.list && sudo apt-get dselect-upgrade -y